reglab/casehold/README.md

 	│ │ ├── tokenizer_config.json
 	│ │ └── vocab.txt

-To compute domain specificity scores (DS) for the tasks, take the average difference in pretrain loss between the BERT (double) model and the Legal-BERT model.
-The BERT (double) model is initialized with the base BERT model (uncased, 110M parameters), [bert-base-uncased](https://huggingface.co/bert-base-uncased), and pretrained for additional steps on the general domain BERT vocabulary for comparability to Legal-BERT/Custom Legal-BERT models.
-If you are interested in accessing the BERT (double) model files, please contact: [update with email].

 ### Requirements
 This code was tested with Python 3.7 and Pytorch 1.8.1.